Preserved Lemon Foccacia

 Notes

-We hesitate to suggest adding salt to this recipe, because the preserved lemon paste is salt-cured citrus, barrel-aged 6-18+months, which amps up the salty flavor.
+We hesitate to suggest adding salt to this recipe, because our Preserved Meyer Lemon is salt-cured citrus and barrel-aged, which amps up the salty flavor.